 Indirect Costs of Financial Distress and Bankruptcy Law: Evidence From Trade Credit and Sales (with Zacharias Sautner) Review of Finance 22(5), 2018, 1667-1704.

 Growth Firms and Relationship Finance: A Capital Structure Perspective (with Roman Inderst), Management Science 65(11), 2019, 5411-5426.

 (Non-)Precautionary Cash Hoarding and the Evolution of Growth Firms (with Arnoud Boot), Management Science 65(11), 2019, 5290-5307.

-Worker Runs (with Florian Hoffmann), 2022, revise & resubmit at Journal of Finance.
+Auctions vs Negotiations: The Role of the Payment Structure (with Florian Hoffmann), 2022, revise & resubmit at Journal of Finance.